 However, the history of viticulture on the property dates back much further; the Eisele Vineyard was first planted to grapes in 1886 – at that time to Zinfandel and Riesling.
 Riesling has nearly vanished from this part of the valley however there are still a number of old vine head pruned Zinfandel vineyards in the Calistoga sub-appellation.
 These varieties are no longer are planted in the vineyard; Cabernet Sauvignon was first planted here in 1964.

 Bart Araujo is a native of San Francisco who attended the University of Southern California (USC) and also Harvard Business School.
-From his home base in Los Angeles he founded a successful home construction company.
+From his home base in Los Angeles, he co-founded A-M Homes, a successful home construction company which he sold a majority interest in the late 1980s to Jennings Group Ltd. of Australia and in 1992 the company was again sold including Araujo’s ownership to Pacific Greystone.
 Daphne is a retired landscape architect.
-Upon selling their company, the Araujos began their search for vineyard property specifically in the Napa Valley.
+Upon selling their company, the Araujo’s began their search for vineyard property specifically in the Napa Valley.

 When they acquired the property, the 2012 vintage was in barrel but had not yet been bottled.
 2012 was the last vintage that the wines were bottled under the Araujo Estate label.

 After the purchase, they changed the name of the winery from Araujo Estate to the Eisele Vineyard (taking the namesake as their actual vineyard).
 But their changes reflect an even greater level of precision to the property with detailed and complete integration between both the vineyard and the cellar.
-Something as simple as harvesting slower or a more gentle approach to harvesting grapes – using scissors to cut the bunches of grapes rather then pruning knives.
+Something as simple as harvesting slower or a gentler approach to harvesting grapes – using scissors to cut the bunches of grapes rather than pruning knives.
 And decreasing the sulfur inputs throughout the year.
-Furthermore, honing in on harvesting even smaller sections within vineyard blocks – fermenting these separately from each other – and then blending fairly early on in the wine’s aging.
-And bringing expertise from France in regards to their barrel program and selection of coopers and toast levels.
+Furthermore, honing in on harvesting even smaller sections within vineyard blocks, fermenting these separately from each other and then blending fairly early on in the wine’s aging.
+And bringing expertise from France in regard to their barrel program and selection of coopers and toast levels.

 This north valley site is 162 acres of which 38 acres are planted to vine – located mere minutes from Calistoga.
 This part of the valley has some of the greatest diurnal temperature changes – often up to 40-50 degrees Fahrenheit during certain times of the year.
 And based on its proximity to Sonoma County and a gap in the nearby Mayacamas mountains, it is not uncommon (especially in the afternoon) to receive cooling breezes attributed to the Pacific Ocean’s influence – coming from a north westerly direction.